-3.35.4 Use of College or Foundation Name on All Fundraising Materials
+3.34.3 Use of College or Foundation Name on All Fundraising Materials

-Letters, brochures, and all materials to be used in fundraising campaigns must include the logo of Northern Oklahoma College and/or the Northern Oklahoma College Foundation, Inc. as outlined in the Graphic Standards Guide.
+Letters, brochures, clothing, and all materials to be used in fundraising campaigns must include the logo of Northern Oklahoma College and/or the Northern Oklahoma College Foundation, Inc. as outlined in the Graphic Standards Guide.
 All promotional materials for NOC fundraising efforts shall be approved by the Office of Development and Community Relations.
+Any materials designed by the college printshop shall not be executed until proper approval of Institutional Fundraising Activity Request is approved by the Office of Development and Community Relations.
+Once design is completed by print shop, it will be forwarded by the fundraising organizer to the development office for final approval.
+If outside vendor(s) is being used for fundraising products, designed elements must accompany Institutional Fundraising Activity Request form in order to seek approval.

-3.35.5 Lists of Donors and Potential Donors
+3.34.4 Lists of Donors and Potential Donors